What is the Quasi-Zenith Satellite System (QZSS)?

 To resolve ionospheric errors, it is necessary to perform positioning that combines multiple frequencies (L1 with L2 or L5).
 The initial-stage GPS satellites—excluding military frequencies—had only one frequency, but the latest GPS satellites have multiple frequencies.
 All four QZS can transmit multiple frequencies, including the first satellite.

-In 2018 the number of multi-frequency GPS will be increased.
-They can be used in an integrated way with QZS, which will make it possible to approach true positioning accuracy.
+In addition to increasing the number of multi-frequency GPS, by using it in an integrated way with QZS, it will make it possible to approach precise positioning accuracy.

 |Number of multi-frequency satellites(consumer use)||Total||GPS||QZS|

 (16 for L5)

 |2024 (forecasted)||38 satellites